AAFC-Bioinfo-AAC/pork-vision/README.md

 ## Acknowledgements

-This project was developed by a multidisciplinary team of bioinformaticians and meat science experts at the Lacombe Research and Development Centre, Agriculture & Agri-Food Canada.
+This project was developed by a multidisciplinary team of bioinformaticians and meat science experts at the *Lacombe Research and Development Centre, Agriculture & Agri-Food Canada (AAFC)*.

 - **Credits**: For a list of individual contributions, see [CREDITS.md](CREDITS.md)